Mediation in the Tenant Farming Sector

 Mediation works because both parties are heavily engaged in the process and take responsibility for trying to resolve their dispute.
 The process is flexible and voluntary, so either party can walk away if at any point if they feel that an outcome cannot be reached.

 To find out more about mediation have a look at our mock mediation videos which show a live mediation from preparation to settlement.

-The scheme has three elements:
+The new TFC Mediation Scheme 2021-23 has three elements:

 • A Tenant Farming Commissioner gateway – to ensure parties are suitable and ready for mediation and to enable access to TFC support and reassurance if required